AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find a specific client.
+1. User requests to find a specific client with a keyword.
-2. FitFlow shows the details of the client on the app.<br>
+2. FitFlow shows the list of clients with the given keyword on the app.<br>
    Use case ends.

 **Extensions**